MoserMichael/datahelp/readme.md

                         String to search for
 ```

-## applying a python expression over a range of cells
+## Applying a python expression over a range of cells

 Warning! this program uses pandas to read and write an excel workbook.
 This works fine for excel files with data only - without formatting / scripts.